Signed in as:

 Next time you are in London, England, stop by the Leighton House museum, the filming location where Spandau Ballet shot most of the music video for their song "Gold."
 As you can see in the then and now photo comparison above, it's a remarkable place - pretty much as it was in 1983.

-You can view the other photos of this location, then and now, here in the Music Video Filming Locations Photo Gallery.
+You can view the other photos of this location, then and now, in the Music Video Filming Locations Photo Gallery by clicking here and scrolling down the page.

 To donate and become a member, click here.
 Just $6 gets you a one month membership with no automatic renewal - perfect to see if you like the website!